Xunnamius/xscripts/MAINTAINING.md

 # 5. Build this package's documentation (AFTER format for correct line numbers).
 npm run build:docs

+# 6. OPTIONAL: Run project-wide sanity and validity checks across the entire
+# repository.
+This is typically run in an ad hoc fashion by the developer.
+# npm run lint:project

-# 6. Run all of this package's tests and generate coverage data.
+# 7. Run all of this package's tests and generate coverage data.
 npm run test:all

-# 7. Trigger semantic-release locally to public a new release of this package.
+# 8. Trigger semantic-release locally to public a new release of this package.
 # This requires having valid tokens for NPM, GitHub, and Codecov each with the
 # appropriate permissions.
 #
 # Do a dry run first:
-npm run release -- --dry-run
+npm run release -- --skip-prerelease-tasks --dry-run
 # Then do the actual release:
-npm run release
+npm run release -- --skip-prerelease-tasks
 ```

 ## Deprecation and End of Life